anandkanav92/NOTES/concepts.md

 		 - It extends the work of Hyperband by eliminating the need to perform random search while generating new confiurations to evaluate, instead implement a bayesian model to use the collected dataset and predict a distribution over function using configuration data to predict loss.
 		 - It takes a similar approach to TPE but instead of using mulltiple one dimensional KDE arranged hierarchichally, it used a single multidimensional KDE.
 To fit this kernel, min of D+1 evaluations are required where D number of hyperparameters.
 		 - It enforces explorations by randomly sampling $\rho$ fraction of total configurations instead of using the model.
-		 - It outperforms all the state-of-the-art HPO methods for the tasks like SVM classification, NNs and reinforcement learning. 		 -  COCO P
+		 - It outperforms all the state-of-the-art HPO methods for the tasks like SVM classification, NNs and reinforcement learning. 		 -  COCO PLATFORM - provides benchmarks and analysis ools for continous optimization.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyOTY3NTU4LC0xOTI5OTcyODk4LDM3ND
+eyJoaXN0b3J5IjpbLTEyMTQwMTYxNDQsLTE5Mjk5NzI4OTgsMz
-MxNjczNywtMzM5ODc4NDU5LDExNjgzNTcxNzYsNzIyODc2MzM0
+c0MzE2NzM3LC0zMzk4Nzg0NTksMTE2ODM1NzE3Niw3MjI4NzYz
-LC0zMTkzMTQzNDUsLTIwMzc2NDY2MiwxNTg3MTYwOTAwLC02Nj
+MzQsLTMxOTMxNDM0NSwtMjAzNzY0NjYyLDE1ODcxNjA5MDAsLT
-QwMDg3NDEsNzc1ODk1MjUsLTk2NDc2MzUzMCwtODA2MTQ2NTIy
+Y2NDAwODc0MSw3NzU4OTUyNSwtOTY0NzYzNTMwLC04MDYxNDY1
-LDE0ODM4NDIzOTIsLTEyMjYyNzE1OTAsNzk5MTg4MDczLDE5NT
+MjIsMTQ4Mzg0MjM5MiwtMTIyNjI3MTU5MCw3OTkxODgwNzMsMT
-E5MTk5MCwxNjY1NjE1NzgzLDE4NTU3NDI5MTksLTU0MjQzMDY5
+k1MTkxOTkwLDE2NjU2MTU3ODMsMTg1NTc0MjkxOSwtNTQyNDMw
-NF19
+Njk0XX0=
 -->